Violet Oakley: Career

 Around 1897, Oakley and her sister Hester rented a studio space at 1523 Chestnut Street, Philadelphia in the Love Building.
 The sisters decorated the space with furniture loaned by their mother and a combination of antiques, fabric, and copies of Old Master paintings.
 Oakley and her friends, the artists Elizabeth Shippen Green and Jessie Willcox Smith, all former students of Pyle, were named the Red Rose Girls by him.

 The three illustrators received the "Red Rose Girls" nickname while they lived together in the Red Rose Inn in Villanova, Pennsylvania from 1899 to 1901.
 They later lived, along with Henrietta Cozens, in a home in the Mt.
 Airy neighborhood of Philadelphia that they named Cogslea after their four surnames (Cozens, Oakley, Green and Smith).
 In 1996, Oakley was elected to the Society of Illustrators Hall of Fame, the last of the 'Red Rose Girls' to be inducted and the fifth women inducted since its founding in 1958.
 Cogslea was added to the National Register of Historic Places in 1977 as the Violet Oakley Studio.

 Her home and studio at Yonkers, New York, where she resided intermittently between 1912 and 1915 is also listed on the National Register of Historic Places as the Plashbourne Estate.

 Oakley was a member of The Plastic Club, a Philadelphia organization established to promote "Art for art's sake".
 Other members included Elenore Abbott, Jessie Willcox Smith, and Elizabeth Shippen Green.
 Many of the women who founded the organization had been students of Howard Pyle.
 It was founded to provide a means to encourage one another professionally and create opportunities to sell their works of art.

-In 1916, Emerson moved into Oakley's Mount Airy home, Cogslea, where Oakley had formed a communal household with three other women artists, calling themselves the Red Rose Girls.
+In 1916, Oakley’s life partner, Edith Emerson, moved into Oakley's Mount Airy home, Cogslea.
+Emerson was also a painter and, at one time, a student of Oakley's.
 Emerson and Oakley's relationship endured until Oakley's death and Emerson subsequently established a foundation to memorialize Oakley's life and legacy.
-The foundation dissolved in 1988 and it's records were donated to the Smithsonian Archives of American Art.
+The foundation dissolved in 1988 and its records were donated to the Smithsonian Archives of American Art.

 On June 14, 2014, Oakley was featured in the first gay-themed tour of Green-Wood Cemetery in Brooklyn, New York City, where she is interred in the Oakley family plot, Section 63, Lot 14788.
-Her life partner, Edith Emerson, was a painter and, at one time, a student of Oakley's.